 1 cup (one hundred fifty g) blueberries

-Whisk together the flour, baking soda, and salt in a medium mixing bowl.
+Mix the flour, baking soda, and salt in a medium bowl.

-Combine the sixteen tablespoons of butter and the sugar within the bowl of a stand mixer; beat on medium speed, three to four mins, until light and fluffy.
+Combine the sixteen tablespoons of butter and the sugar in the bowl of a stand mixer; beat on medium speed for three to four minutes until light and fluffy.
 Add the eggs separately, blending nicely after each addition.
 Scrape down the bowl every so often.

 Add the vanilla extract to the buttermilk and stir to mix.
-At low speed, alternately upload the flour aggregate and the buttermilk mixture in or 3 additions, ending with the flour, blending till barely integrated.
-Use a flexible spatula to gently fold the batter a piece greater using hand, making sure to scrape the lowest of the bowl to paintings in any residual dry elements.
-Once the batter appears mixed without white streaks, scrape it into the organized pan.
+At low speed, alternately upload the flour aggregate and the buttermilk mixture in 3 additions, ending with the flour and blending till it is barely integrated.
+Use a flexible spatula to gently fold the batter a piece greater using your hand, scraping the lowest of the bowl to paint in any residual dry elements.
+Scrape it into the organized pan once the batter appears mixed without white streaks.
 Smooth the pinnacle with an offset spatula.

 Arrange peach slices on the top and scatter the blueberries evenly over the peaches.
-Bake (middle rack) for about one hour (begin checking after 50 to 55 mins), till the cake is golden brown on the rims and starts to pull away from the sides.
-The batter will blow his own trumpet over the fruit; once the cake cools, it’ll deflate a piece.
+Bake (middle rack) for about one hour (begin checking after 50 to 55 mins) until the cake is golden brown on the rims and starts pulling away from the sides.
+The batter will blow his trumpet over the fruit; once the cake cools, it’ll deflate a piece.

-Transfer to a cord rack to chill absolutely (in the pan).
-Lift the cake the parchment paper’s usage ends, then discard the paper and reduce it into 15 to twenty squares.
+Transfer to a cord rack to chill completely (in the pan).
+Lift the cake when the parchment paper is used up, discard the paper, and cut it into 15 to 20 squares.

-Note: To peel peaches, plunge them into boiling water for 30 to 45 seconds, then use a slotted spoon to switch them to a bowl of ice water.
-As soon as they’re cool enough to handle, slip off the skins—the riper the peach, the much less time it desires within the boiling water.
+Note: To peel peaches, plunge them into boiling water for 30 to 45 seconds, then use a slotted spoon to transfer them to a bowl of ice water.
+As soon as they’re cool enough to handle, slip off the skins—the riper the peach, the less time it desires in the boiling water.